strawberryhacker/fat32/README.md

 parted disk.img --script mkpart primary fat32 1MiB 100%
 ```

-I you want to mount the disk image you can run
+If you want to mount the disk image you can run

 ```
 mkdir fat